 As per the negative exponent rule, if a variable is raised to a negative exponent, we should put that variable in the denominator so that the variable will now have a positive exponent.

-If a variable is in the denominator, then it implies that before the negative exponent rule was applied, the variable had a negative exponent in the numerator.
+If a variable is in the denominator, it implies that before the negative exponent rule was applied, the variable had a negative exponent in the numerator.

 We know that a negative exponent in the variable makes an expression a non-polynomial.
 This is the reason why variables in the denominator make an expression non-polynomial.